 This comes out to just under THB 1,500 for a full day stay per person with roundtrip transportation from Chiang Mai.
 Ren and I are middle of the road travelers who enjoy good food and drink, so the recommended budget is a good baseline for travelers like us.
 Adjust accordingly based on your own travel habits.

 Sygic Travel is what I used to create the location map above.
 You can view it as a day-to-day itinerary as well.
 Follow this link to check out our 2-day Chiang Rai itinerary on Sygic Travel.
-You can also download it in editable Word format by signing up for our FREE newsletter below.
+You can also download it in editable Word format from our EAT-ineraries page.

 2. Rent a Pocket Wifi Device